INSA Medal for Young Scientists

-The meetings of the Sectional Committees will normally be held during the second week of March/April every year.
+The meetings of the Sectional Committees will normally be held during the second week of April every year.
 The Sectional Committees shall devote one full day exclusively to this work.

 Candidates called for presenting their work before the Sectional Committees shall be entitled to II AC return rail fare and local conveyance as applicable.
-Reimbursement will be made on production of tickets.
+Reimbursement will be made on production of supporting documents.

 Recommendations of the Sectional Committees

-The recommendations of the Sectional Committee shall be handed over immediately after the meeting, by the Convener, in a sealed envelope addressed to the Vice-President (Fellowship Affairs) of the Academy.
+The recommendations of the Sectional Committee shall be handed over, after the meeting, in a sealed envelope addressed to the Vice-President (Fellowship Affairs) of the Academy.

 Selection by the Council

-The Council will select candidates for this award at the meeting in the month of April/May, based on the reports received from the Conveners of Sectional Committees.
+The Council will select candidates for this award at the meeting in the month of July, based on the reports received from the Conveners of Sectional Committees.

 Announcement of the Awards

-The names of the Young Scientists selected for the award by the Council shall be announced at the Ordinary General Meeting in the month of April/May and subsequently communicated to the awardees/Fellowship.
+The names of the Young Scientists selected for the award by the Council shall be announced at the Ordinary General Meeting in the month of July and subsequently communicated to the awardees/Fellowship.

 Presentation of the Medals